Your LinkedIn profile and CV are pretty much the same thing, right? Wrong!

 For instance, you should highlight aspects of your experience that pertain to the job for which you're applying and, equally, play down things that are simply irrelevant.
 Getting into the habit of tweaking this document will make a huge difference to your job hunt.

 Needless to say, this is a luxury that you just don't have when it comes to your LinkedIn profile.
-You only have one, and you can't tailor it depending on each job for which you apply.
-Instead, focus on keeping it up to date, accurate and full of relevant information that is sure to wow recruiters and HR professionals.
+You only have one and you can't tailor it tp every role.
+Instead, focus on keeping it up to date, accurate, and full of relevant information that is sure to wow recruiters and HR professionals.
 Sell yourself and your skills!

 Sure, your CV and LinkedIn profile may contain the same information, but many of the similarities start and end there.
 At the end of the day, LinkedIn is about networking and making connections, while a CV is used to apply for a specific role.
 With that in mind, the ways that you write these two things have to be strikingly different.
 Remember that and you'll go far!